carboniferio/carbonifer/doc/methodology.md

 In summary, for each resource, Carbonifer calculate an [Energy Estimate](#energy-estimate) (Watt per Hour) used by it, and multiply it by the [Carbon Intensity](#carbon-intensity) of the underlying data center.

+This tool currently estimates usage emissions, not embodied emissions (manufacturing, transport, recycling...).
+It is not a full LCA (Life Cycle Assessment) tool.

 ```text
 Estimated Carbon Emissions (gCO2eq/h) = Energy Estimate (Wh) x Carbon Intensity (gCO2eq/Wh)
 ```